marsara9/lemmy-search/README.md

 Assuming you have everything configured correctly, you should now just be able to call `docker compose up -d` and the server should start up.

 Due note that crawling of your seed instance is a process that only runs at a regular interval.
 So you may need to wait 24hrs for the initial crawl to finish.
+Alternatively you can edit [mod.rs](./server/src/crawler/mod.rs) to change that interval to whatever you want, but you should keep it so that it's a fairly long time between runs.
+If a new crawler starts while an existing one is still running, they will both start writing the same entries to the database.
+For development purposes there's a config property `development_mode` that enables a few QOL features, specifically for development, including an endpoint `/crawl` that you can send a simple GET request to that will start an instance of the crawler.

-Alternatively you can edit [mod.rs](./server/src/crawler/mod.rs) to change that interval to whatever you want.
-There's also a commented out service call [here](./server/src/api/search/mod.rs) that you can enable that will allow you to send a simple GET request to `/crawl` and it will trigger the crawler to start manually.
-PLEASE try and use your own private Lemmy instance for development.
-This instance MUST be running on port 443 though, so it'll have to be on a separate machine or different sub-domain.
+***PLEASE try and use your own private Lemmy instance for development.
+This instance MUST be running on port 443 though, so it'll have to be on a separate machine or different sub-domain.***

 ### Docker Tag Reference